2019 SARS-CoV-2 (COVID-19)

 Individual course$25Add to cart

-The page below is a sample from the LabCE course Molecular Methods in Clinical Microbiology (A Historical Review).
+The page below is a sample from the LabCE course Molecular Methods in Clinical Microbiology: A Historical Review.
 Access the complete course and earn ASCLS P.A.C.E.-approved continuing education credits by subscribing online.

-Learn more about Molecular Methods in Clinical Microbiology (A Historical Review) (online CE course)
+Learn more about Molecular Methods in Clinical Microbiology: A Historical Review (online CE course)

 2019 SARS-CoV-2 (COVID-19)

-In December 2019, the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) was identified in patient cases originating in Wuhan, China.
+In December 2019, the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) was identified in patient cases in Wuhan, China.
 The contagious disease rapidly spread worldwide, leading to the COVID-19 pandemic.
 As a result, many molecular assay developers scrambled to add a sensitive and specific COVID-19 test to existing platforms.
 Several systems were authorized under the Emergency Use Authorization (EUA) approval status.

-For obvious reasons (eg., proper treatment and isolation precautions), it became imperative for hospital ICUs and Emergency Departments to distinguish between FLU and COVID respiratory infections as quickly as possible.
+For obvious reasons (e.g., proper treatment and isolation precautions), it became imperative for hospital ICUs and Emergency Departments to distinguish between FLU and COVID respiratory infections as quickly as possible.

-As mentioned, several molecular PCR platforms and assay developments occurred in rapid succession and included the use of platforms validated for nasal/ nasopharyngeal swabs or nasal wash/ aspirate samples.
-Two targets, E and N2 are frequently used.
-Recently, some well-known manufacturers added Flu A, Flu B, and RSV to the SARS-CoV-2 -- four tests (multiplex) in a single test process.
-(NOTE: 2009 H1N1 is no longer reported out separately from most platform results, as this flu has become part of seasonally circulating FluA.)
+As mentioned, several molecular PCR platforms and assay developments occurred in rapid succession, including platforms validated for nasal/nasopharyngeal swabs or nasal wash/aspirate samples.
+Two targets, E and N2, are frequently used.
+Recently, well-known manufacturers added Flu A, Flu B, and RSV to the SARS-CoV-2—four tests (multiplex) in a single test process.
+Note: 2009 H1N1 is no longer reported separately from most platform results, as this flu has become part of seasonally circulating FluA.

-NOTE: Several other vendors (too numerous to cover in the scope of this course) are geared toward rapid testing in the clinical microbiology laboratory and have been approved by FDA, or are under development.
-These vendors use the primers and probes that have been recommended by the CDC to detect SARS-CoV-2 by rRT-PCR.
+Note: Several other vendors (too numerous to cover this course's scope) are geared toward rapid testing in the clinical microbiology laboratory and have been approved by the FDA or are under development.
+These vendors use the primers and probes recommended by the CDC to detect SARS-CoV-2 by RT-PCR.

-Pipetting of sample for PCR.
-(8)
+Pipetting of sample for PCR

-Prepping analyzer for RT-PCR SARS-CoV-2 testing.
-(9)
+Prepping analyzer for RT-PCR SARS-CoV-2 testing